ml995/ml995.github.io/_posts/2023-03-14-traverse_triangle.md

 Thus, the expected total time to traverse all edges is the sum of the expected times to transition from state 1 to state 2, from state 2 to state 3, and from state 3 to state 5, which is $1+2+3=6$.
 This result is consistent with the one obtained above.

 Here is a [link](https://gist.github.com/lchen91/7cb8adad9ede50aa41150bb73a7c31fd) to the code for the simulation.

+**Follow-Up Question:** what is the expected number of moves for a tetrahedron $ABCD$ in which the ant starts at vertex $A$ and moves with equal probability to any of the other three vertices at each moment, until it has visited all six edges for the first time